This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Different Ways to Preserve Garlic by Freezing

-If you want to freeze mince garlic then you’ll need to puree the peeled garlic cloves in a food processor.
+If you want to freeze minced garlic then you’ll need to puree the peeled garlic cloves in a food processor or blender.
 This minced garlic is great frozen in small containers that you can easily grab out of the freezer as needed.

 A good rule of thumb is one part garlic to two parts olive oil.
 You’ll need to freeze garlic in an airtight container like small jars or a tightly sealed Ziploc bag with the date written on it.

 This packaging must be resistant to moisture so the olive oil can do its job to protect your pureed garlic inside the freezer container.

 Freezing Garlic in Oil in Ice Cube Trays

-Here’s one of my favourite ways to freeze garlic – we just mince the cloves and fill ice cube trays with cloves, leaving room for the olive oil.
+Here’s one of my favourite ways to freeze garlic – we basically just chop the clove and fill ice cube trays with cloves, leaving room for the olive oil.

 Using a food processor to mince garlic is a very fast way to get your garlic preserved for eating later in the year.